AAS Journal Reference Instructions

 Software Citations

-\software{Astropy \citep{http://dx.doi.org/10.1051/0004-6361/201322068},
+\software{Astropy \citep{https://doi.org/10.1051/0004-6361/201322068,

 Matplotlib \citep{http://dx.doi.org/10.1109/MCSE.2007.55}}

 This is analogous to acknowledging a major facility or instrument and is done for the same reason, to give credit to a project which is generally useful for the community.
-More information can be found in the AASTeX 6 documentation.
+More information can be found in the AASTeX documentation.

 Other Online Sources

 Electronic catalogs, databases, observers’ guides, instrument documentation, electronic conference proceedings, electronic journals, and other stable (non-changing) documents available online should be listed in the reference list in the same manner as other references.
-These should give the author(s) or authoring agency, title of the document, location and name of the hosting organization (e.g., Pasadena, CA: JPL), version consulted if any, page or document number if any, and the URL or persistent identifier (see examples below).
-References in this class include databases, manuals, conference proceedings, and similar documents, but not general informational sites for instruments or projects, sites for downloading computer code, or articles posted on personal web pages.
-Citations of electronic journals should follow normal journal format, omitting page number if none is used, followed by the URL.
-See below for examples.
+Such sources should be cited by their digital object identifier (DOI) if available.
+Otherwise, such online sources should give the author(s) or authoring agency, title of the document, location and name of the hosting organization (e.g., Pasadena, CA: JPL), the specific version consulted if any or, alternatively, the last date of access, a page or document number if any, and the URL or persistent identifier (see examples below).
+References in this class include databases, manuals, conference proceedings, and similar documents.
+It does not include general informational sites for instruments or projects or articles posted on personal web pages.

 Unpublished Material